 Welcome to the Radix Tech Docs

-Radix is the first decentralized ledger platform designed not just for the cryptocurrencies of today, but suitable for thousands of developers to build, deploy, and scale an unlimited number of robust financial applications.
+Radix is the first decentralized ledger platform designed to be suitable for a world of developers to build, deploy, and scale an unlimited number of robust decentralized financial applications.
 Many years of research, experimentation, and development work have gone into an interrelated set of open source technologies that will make this possible.

 The Radix Public Network launched on 28 July, 2021 with the release of the first version of the Radix Node to the world.
-This first release is called Olympia, and is intended to prove out foundational elements of the Radix technology roadmap on a live, open network.
-It includes a simplified form of our unique Cerberus consensus protocol, transaction finality time less than 5 seconds, low transaction fees, and ample throughput for today’s needs.
+This first release is called Olympia, and is proving out foundational elements of the Radix technology roadmap on a live, open network.
+It includes a simplified form of our unique Cerberus consensus protocol, simple token features via Radix Engine v1, transaction finality time less than 5 seconds, low transaction fees, and ample throughput for today’s needs.

-Babylon is expected for release in 2022, and will allow deployment of Scrypto-based applications to the Radix network, including a decentralized royalty system and on-ledger catalogue of Scrypto "blueprints".
+The Babylon release is expected for release in late 2022, and updates the Node and Network to allow deployment of Scrypto-based applications to the Radix network, including a decentralized royalty system and on-ledger catalogue of Scrypto "blueprints".

 Radix is a stack of open source technologies that create the Radix public network and make it useful to users and developers.
 Anyone may access the network, or participate in its operation, with network usage paid directly to the network itself with a native token called XRD.